-Not completely visible
+Not completely visible, Rigid metal, Foil flex

 Ducting material is a key component in moving harmful moisture from the home to the outside.
 The quality of the material used for this ductwork is important.
 See more info on Ducting Material as referenced in the picture below.